 Before you apply

-How to optimise your LinkedIn profile
+Optimise your LinkedIn profile

-- About you section - make it bespoke to you and allow your personality to shine through.
-Keep it to 3 impactful sentences.
+- Make the “About you section” bespoke to you and allow your personality to shine through.
+Keep it to three effective sentences.

-- You don't need to share all of your personal information on your CV; your name and contact number is fine.
+- You don't need to share all of your personal information on your CV — your name and contact number is fine.

 - Some of your experience may not be relevant to the job you're applying for, so keep information to a minimum.
 Always think about your transferable skills.